takiszourntos/teaching/lambton/2019/fall/ese2014/gsl/README.md

 3) point Eclipse to the gsl and gslcblas libraries

-4) alternatively, you can use these commands for compiling and linking from the command line:
+4) alternatively, you can use these commands for compiling and linking from the command line: <br>
-    $ gcc -Wall -I/usr/include -c yourprog.c
+    $ gcc -Wall -I/usr/include -c yourprog.c <br>
-    $ gcc -L/usr/include yourprog.o -lgsl -lgslcblas -lm
+    $ gcc -L/usr/include yourprog.o -lgsl -lgslcblas -lm <br>
-   which produces a default executable (a.out) where I have assumed installation of the GSL in /usr/include (your installation directory may be different)
+   which produces a default executable (a.out), and I have assumed installation of the GSL in /usr/include (your installation directory may be different)